 Description

 Transience is a beautiful and truly original testimony of conquering despair.
-Goldstein’s exquisite book, supplemented with essays written by her daughter Caroline that are as beautiful as they are close, will give joy, solace and hope to anyone who is feeling challenged by their circumstances.
+Goldstein’s exquisite book, supplemented with thought-provoking and intimate essays written by her daughter Caroline, will offer joy, solace, and hope to anyone who is feeling challenged by their circumstances.

 Caroline Goldstein is a writer and editor.
-She holds an MFA in Fiction from New York University, where she also taught undergraduate creative writing.
-She is also the author of The Wayside, under the name Caroline Wolff.
+She holds a B.A. in English and American Literature from New York University and an M.F.A. in Fiction from NYU, where she also taught undergraduate creative writing.
+She is the author of The Wayside, under the name Caroline Wolff.
 She lives in downtown Manhattan.

 Essay by Caroline Goldstein